taearls/taearls/README.md

 As a musician and live music fan, I urge you to consider donating to [Save Our Stages](https://www.saveourstages.com) to, as their website says, "preserve and nurture the ecosystem of independent live music venues and promoters throughout the United States".

 ## GITHUB DROP YOUR CONTRACT WITH ICE
 Seriously, what the hell.
-Children in cages, forced hysterectomies, families being separated, terrorizing people of color -- these are all solid reasons to drop your [https://www.businessinsider.com/microsoft-owned-github-defends-work-with-ice-employee-resigns-2019-11](contract with ICE).
+Children in cages, forced hysterectomies, families being separated, terrorizing people of color -- these are all solid reasons to drop your [contract with ICE](https://www.businessinsider.com/microsoft-owned-github-defends-work-with-ice-employee-resigns-2019-11).